THURSDAY 19th OCTOBER

 How does a (Q)POC night relate to white people?

-We acknowledge that people of traditional European descent (white people) are a part of the broader, queer, anarchist and other communities that we are a part of.
+We acknowledge that people of white European descent are a part of the broader, queer, anarchist and other communities that we are a part of.
 This is not a night that is about exclusion.
 This is a night that is about Queer People of Color and our priorities.
 Demographically, we are outnumbered and we ask for solidarity in our attempt to allow the space to be focused on our struggles, lives and priorities.